genesisdayrit/generalized-scraper/README.md

-# HTMLChunkProcessor
+# Generalized Scraper

 ## Abstract
-HTMLChunkProcessor is a Python script designed to retrieve, process, and evaluate HTML content from a specified URL.
+Generalized Scraper is a Python script designed to retrieve, process, and evaluate HTML content from a specified URL.
 The script divides the content into chunks, processes these chunks using OpenAI's GPT models, and generates a final evaluation and response.
 The aim is to automate and streamline the evaluation and processing of HTML content for various purposes.

 ## Introduction
-HTMLChunkProcessor automates the following tasks:
+Generalized Scraper automates the following tasks:
 1. Retrieving HTML content from a specified URL.
 2. Chunking the HTML content into manageable pieces.
 3. Processing each chunk using OpenAI's GPT models.